Dispatch Mode

 System Settings → Privacy & Security → Screen Recording → enable your terminal app

-Note: macOS Sequoia may re-prompt for Screen Recording permission monthly.
+macOS Sequoia may re-prompt for Screen Recording permission monthly.
 This is an Apple security feature, not an InstaClaw issue.

 Security